llvm/clangd-www/installation.md

 <summary markdown="span">Debian/Ubuntu</summary>
 Installing the `clangd` package will usually give you a slightly older version.

-Try to install the latest packaged release (12.0):
+Try to install a packaged release (12.0):

 ```bash
 sudo apt-get install clangd-12